terraform-ibm-modules/terraform-ibm-observability-da/solutions/instances/DA-types.md

 ## Metrics Router Routes <a name="metrics_router_routes"></a>

-The `metrics_router_routes` input variable allows you to provide a list of route that will be configured in the IBM Cloud Metrics Routing.
+The `metrics_router_routes` input variable allows you to provide a list of routes that will be configured in the IBM Cloud Metrics Routing.
 Refer [here](https://cloud.ibm.com/docs/metrics-router?topic=metrics-router-about) for more information.

 - Variable name: `metrics_router_routes`.
 - Type: A list of objects.
 Each object represents a route.